takaoksuzuki/pathwayPCM/README.md

 <img src=image/fig1.jpg >

+### System requirements

+This method models trait evolution as a continuous-time Markov process over a state space of trait combinations, where nodes correspond to trait combination codes and directed edges denote evolutionarily permissible transitions between them.

 ### Sample Codes

 This repository contains an example input file in the `Example` directory so users can quickly try reconstructing macro-evolutionary pathway of multiple traits using pathwayPCM step-by-step: